R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

 I just wanted to expreirnace with kcov and see how can I hook it into libfuzzer and boot the kernel without spending too much on building root file system.

+frist of all why not just using syzkaller? because why not? this may cover more State space.

 after some googling I found a very interesting blog post by [cloudflare](https://blog.cloudflare.com/a-gentle-introduction-to-linux-kernel-fuzzing/ )

 they have had answered my second question on how to boot newly built linux kernel with current root file system with